Knicksaas/DayController/README.md

 # DayController
-Todo list and notes app
+App to create a TODO list and handle your notes.